PickwickSoft/pystreamapi/README.md

 Now you might be wondering why another library when there are already a few implementations?
 Well, here are a few advantages of this particular implementation:

-* It provides both sequential and parallel versions.
+* It provides both sequential and parallel streams.
 * Lazy execution is supported, enhancing performance.
 * It boasts high speed and efficiency.
 * The implementation achieves 100% test coverage.
 * It follows Pythonic principles, resulting in clean and readable code.
 * It adds some cool innovative features such as conditions or error handling and an even more declarative look.
+* It provides loaders for various data sources such as CSV

 Let's take a look at a small example: